ivankrivenko/cf-file-display/readme.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/cf-file-display` directory, or install the plugin through the WordPress plugins screen directly.
+1. Make sure the Carbon Fields plugin is activated.
-2. Activate the plugin through the 'Plugins' screen in WordPress.
+2. Upload the plugin files to the `/wp-content/plugins/cf-file-display` directory, or install the plugin through the WordPress plugins screen directly.
-3. Configure the plugin settings under the 'Settings' menu in the WordPress admin panel.
+3. Activate the plugin through the 'Plugins' screen in WordPress.

 == Frequently Asked Questions ==